Should you offer staff monetary incentives to deliver good customer service?by

 So, overall there is a complex picture for those organisations considering connecting staff pay and service levels.

 “Whilst the evaluation of service quality has been somewhat ambiguous in the past, some individuals believe that AI has the power to accurately measure customer service inputs vs outputs,” notes John Everhard, director at Pegasystems.
-“Perhaps in the short-term we could see AI used to calculate performance-related bonuses, we are today seeing next best actions in customer servicing stack-ranked by best for customer and most cost effective for the company.
+“Perhaps in the short-term we could see AI used to calculate performance-related bonuses.

 “Of course, an employee’s worth can’t be reduced to an algorithm.
 Many factors, such as creative flair, empathy with customers and the ability to inspire colleagues, contribute to an organisation’s success and service quality but they can’t be quantified in a productivity calculation.
-However, our respondents have confidence that cognitive automation will in time be able to understand and quantify these abilities, with 84% agreeing that it will be commonplace for AI to calculate the true value added by each worker within a decade, while 44% expect to see this in a five year timeframe.”
+However, our research suggests that respondents have confidence that cognitive automation will in time be able to understand and quantify these abilities.”

 After two decades of experience working as a journalist and editor covering business and technology, including over 15 years as editor of MyCustomer, Neil now works as senior content manager at skills-based workforce management platform provider Spotted Zebra. ...